Volkswagen Golf Mk7: Spektrum Program

-For the 2018 model year in Canada and 2019 model year in both Canada and the United States, Volkswagen offered 40 custom-order paint colors for the Golf R as part of their Spektrum Program.
+For the 2018 model year in Canada and 2019 model year in both Canada and the United States, Volkswagen offered 40 custom-order paint colours for the Golf R as part of their Spektrum Program.
 The program was initially introduced only for Canadian-market e-Golfs.
-Many of the colors offered were previously available on past Volkswagen Group models.
+Many of the colours offered were previously available on past Volkswagen Group models.
 The option carried a lead time of two to four months, as each car ordered as part of the Spektrum program was hand-painted in a separate facility from the main production line.
-Each custom-order color carried an MSRP in the United States of $2,500.
+Each custom-order colour carried an MSRP in the United States of $2,500.

 A total of 473 Spektrum Golf Rs were produced, with 199 going to the United States, before the Mk7 Golf R's discontinuation in North America.

 Facelift

 In November 2016, Volkswagen revealed a facelifted version of the Golf Mk7.
-This model is referred to as the "New Golf" by Volkswagen while it is often informally referred to as the Golf 7.5.
-A new engine was introduced along with the facelift; a 1.5-litre TSI which produces 95.6 kW or 110 kW.
+This model is referred to as the "New Golf" by Volkswagen, while it is often informally referred to as the Golf 7.5.
+A new engine was introduced along with the facelift: a 1.5-litre TSI which produces 95.6 kW or 110 kW.
 Initially, the existing 1.4-litre TSI was available alongside the new 1.5-litre engine.
 The updated Golf GTI was increased from 162 kW to 169 kW in the standard car and from 169 kW to 180.2 kW with the Performance Pack.
 The Golf R similarly had its output increased from 221 kW to 228 kW.
-In addition, the facelift increased infotainment screen size across the range as well as adding the option for a fully digital dashboard.
+In addition, the facelift increased infotainment screen size across the range, as well as adding the option for a fully digital dashboard.
 The rear lights now utilise LED technology as standard (including a "sweeping" indicator effect on performance models) while this technology is optional on most models for the headlights.

 The facelifted Golf Mk7 was released in North America for the 2018 model year.
-The previous 1.8L EA888 engine was replaced by the 147hp 1.4L EA211 engine as the only available powerplant, while the 5-speed manual and 6-speed automatic transmissions were replaced by 6- and 8-speed units, respectively.
+The previous 1.8L EA888 engine was replaced by the 147 hp 1.4L EA211 engine as the only available powerplant, while the 5-speed manual and 6-speed automatic transmissions were replaced by 6- and 8-speed units, respectively.
 The all-wheel drive Golf Sportwagen and Golf Alltrack models retained the 1.8L EA888 engine along with the 6-speed manual or 6-speed DSG transmissions.